Aphorisms and Idioms: Down A Rabbit Hole!

 https://commons.wikimedia.org/wiki/File:Grande_Ludovisi_Altemps_Inv8574.jpg

-Aphorisms Unplugged: My Country Right or Wrong
+Aphorisms and Idioms: My Country Right or Wrong

 This Book is Banned My Country Right or Wrong aphorism